 While booking my Coast to Coast walk I stumbled onto a Sherpa Van service of which I was previously unaware.
 In addition to baggage transfer services, and for a small fee, Sherpa Van will contact any accommodation listed on their site to make your reservations for you.
 In the event that your preferred accommodation is not available, they will arrange an alternative for you.
 This method allows you the freedom to pick your accommodations (subject to availability) while not needing to contact them each directly and juggle dates, reservations, and confirmations.
 The fee is per person.
 For 14 nights worth of accommodation, I paid roughly $50 to make all the arrangements.
 Money well spent.

-If you land in Heathrow, there’s a great (albeit expensive) new train, the Heathrow Express, that runs directly to Paddington Station.
+If you land in Heathrow, there’s a great (albeit expensive) new train, the Heathrow Express, that runs directly to Paddington Station (note: book online in advance to save on Heathrow Express tickets).
 Otherwise, the underground is a lower cost, much slower, alternative.
 From Paddington, the country is your oyster.
 Buying train tickets well in advance can save you money and make your transportation experience slightly less stressful.